Legalise Drugs & Murder

 Legalise Drugs & Murder is the fifth EP by English stoner/doom metal band Electric Wizard.
 It was released in March 2012.

 Background

 On 1 October 2012 Electric Wizard issued the EP in a cassette form that came bundled with issue #228 of Terrorizer Magazine.
 This version contained four additional tracks.
 One of the songs, a 2012 remastered demo of "Satyr IX" from Black Masses, was released as a flexi disc for issue #94 of Decibel Magazine on 1 August 2012.
 "Patterns of Evil" is an alternate mix from the song on Black Masses.
 "Lucifer (We've Gone Too Far)" and "Our Witchcult Grows..." are unreleased outtakes.

 On 23 June 2016 it was re-issued on 12" EP via Witchfinder Records.

+Track listing

+all_writing = Jus Oborn and Liz Buckingham, except where noted.